“Stop measuring days by degree of productivity and start experiencing them by degree of presence.”

 Daily Routines

-A. Morning Routine
+Morning Routine

-A morning routine is a set of activities or tasks that you regularly perform upon waking up to kickstart your day in a positive and productive manner.
+A morning routine is a set of activities or tasks that you regularly perform upon waking up to kickstart your day.
+It helps you prepare for the day ahead with clarity and intention, and establish a sense of momentum and flow.

-B. Midday Routine
+Midday Routine

 You might notice that sometimes when the afternoon rolls around you become less productive.
 You’re not as motivated to work, you have a harder time focusing, and even the work that you do, is of lower quality.